Conditional Selective Inference for the Selected Groups in Panel Data: Introduction

 \subsection{Why is post-selection inference necessary?}

 To identify the latent structure in \eqref{eq:1}, many notable clustering algorithms have been utilized to implement homogeneous individuals clustering.
 All these methods perform well under certain circumstances and could achieve selection consistency theoretically as $N$ and $T$ go to infinity.
-However, it is well known that in unsupervised clustering analysis, clustering can easily lead to false discoveries, in the sense that the individuals from a single group (one true cluster) can be falsely separated into multiple clusters \citep{chen2023selective,gao2024selective}.
-To illustrate this phenomenon, let us examine a toy example.
-Consider the same data generation process (DGP) as in model \eqref{eq:1}, where $\bx_{it}=(0.2\eta_i+e_{it1},0.2\eta_i+e_{it2})\trans$ is a $2\times1$ vector of exogenous variables, and $e_{it1},e_{it2}$, $u_{it}$ and $\eta_i$ are all independently generated from the standard normal distribution $N(0,1)$.
+However, it is well known that in unsupervised clustering analysis, clustering can easily lead to spurious discoveries.
+Specifically, individuals belonging to a single homogeneous group may be erroneously partitioned into multiple distinct clusters \citep{chen2023selective,gao2024selective}.
+To illustrate this phenomenon, let us examine a stylized example.
+Consider the same data generating process (DGP) as in model \eqref{eq:1}, where $\bx_{it}=(0.2\eta_i+e_{it1},0.2\eta_i+e_{it2})\trans$ is a $2\times1$ vector of exogenous variables, and $e_{it1},e_{it2}$, $u_{it}$ and $\eta_i$ are all independently generated from the standard normal distribution $\cN(0,1)$.
 This basic setup has been frequently employed in the simulation studies such as DGP 1 of \cite{su2016identifying} and \cite{liu2020identification}.
-Different from the existing literature, we consider a homogeneous panel model with $N=100$ individuals, i.e., $\bbeta_1^0=\cdots=\bbeta_{100}^0=(0.4,1.6)\trans$ and $K^0=1$.
+We consider a heterogenous panel model with $K^0=3$ groups, where the group proportions are $0.3:0.3:0.4$, and the true coefficients are (0.4, 1.6), (1, 1) and (1.6, 0.4), respectively.
+Three error distributions for $u_{it}=\sigma\varepsilon_{it}$ are considered: (1) $\varepsilon_{it}\stackrel{i.i.d}{\sim} \cN(0,1)$; (2) $\varepsilon_{it}\stackrel{i.i.d}{\sim}t(3)/\sqrt{3}$ and (3) $\varepsilon_{it}\stackrel{i.i.d}{\sim}(\chi_3^2-3)/\sqrt{6}$.
+The noise scale $\sigma$ is adjusted to maintain a signal-to-noise ratio of 1.
+We use sample sizes $N=100,200$ and time spans $T=15,25,50$.